Missouri Alliance for Animal Legislation

 Petitions can be a very useful first-step tool in spreading information quickly. (cited: Gail Ablow, producer for Moyers & Company)

 There are a number of online petition sites.
-Here are a couple - you can find more online:
+Here are a couple - you can find more online (click on the following):

 P.O.
 Box 300036, St. Louis, MO 63130